-LAGOS, is a port city, the most populous in nigeria and one of the fastest growing in the world.
+LAGOS is a port city, the most populous in nigeria and one of the fastest-growing cities in the world.
 LAGOS is also a concept that uses food, primarily through pop-ups, to interrogate exploitative systems.

 this initial perspective continues to evolve how I choose to think about dining.

-today, it is no longer enough to speak about what's on the plate all the while ignoring the socio-political moments leading up to the first bite. we deserve restaurants that talk about more than just food.
+today, it is no longer enough to speak about what's on the plate all the while ignoring the socio-political moments leading up to the first bite. we deserve food spaces that talk about more than just food.

-relevant restaurants must contravene traditional models of dining etiquette, which preclude discussing the important and hard things.
+relevant food spaces are only those that contravene traditional models of dining etiquette by discussing the important and hard things.

 so lets talk about sex [politics and religion] baby.